Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 The router would break down the full /users/:userId/photos path to two parts: /users, :userId.

-The Profile component's props would have access to the :userId part of the <http://localhost:3000/users/:userId/photos> URL through the props with router parameter information.
-You would access the the match prop's parameters (props.match.params).
-If you are using the render prop of the Route component, make sure to spread the props back into the component if you want it to know about the "match" parameters.
+The Profile component’s props would have access to the :userId part of the <a href="http://localhost:3000/users/:userId/photos" class="uri">http://localhost:3000/users/:userId/photos</a> URL through the props with router parameter information.
+You would access the the match prop’s parameters (props.match.params).
+If you are using the render prop of the Route component, make sure to spread the props back into the component if you want it to know about the “match” parameters.

 The params object would then have a property of userId which would hold the value of the :userId *wildcard* value.
-Let's render the userId parameter in a user profile component.
+Let’s render the userId parameter in a user profile component.
 Take a moment to create a Profile.js file with the following code:

 Notice how it uses the match prop to access the :userId parameter from the URL.
 You can use this wildcard to make and AJAX call to fetch the user information from the database and render the return data in the Profile component.
 Recall that your Profile component was rendered at the path /users/:userId.
 Thus you can use your userId parameters from match.params to fetch a specific user:

 Match
 =====

-Now that you’ve seen your React Router’s match prop in action, let's go over more about [route props](https://reacttraining.com/react-router/web/api/Route/route-props)!
+Now that you’ve seen your React Router’s match prop in action, let’s go over more about [route props](https://reacttraining.com/react-router/web/api/Route/route-props)!
 React Router passes information to the components as route props, accessible to all components with access to the React Router.
 The three props it makes available are location, match and history.
-You've learned about props.match.params, but now let's review the other properties of the match prop!
+You’ve learned about props.match.params, but now let’s review the other properties of the match prop!

 This is an object that contains important information about how the current URL matches the route path.
 Here are some of the more useful keys on the match object: